Cats (2019 film): Music

 Music for the film was composed by Andrew Lloyd Webber with contributions from producer Greg Wells, who was initially brought in after production in mid-2019.
 The recordings were created partly at Abbey Road Studios with contributions from the London Symphony Orchestra.
 Wells also played a number of instruments on the music himself, including the drums, pipe organ, bass guitar and Abbey Road's fabled Mrs Mills piano, used in Beatles songs such as "Penny Lane" and "With a Little Help from My Friends".

-A "highlights" edition of the soundtrack with a running time of 59 minutes was released on December 20, 2019, by Polydor Records and in the US by Republic Records.
-The song "Beautiful Ghosts" by Taylor Swift, a single from the soundtrack album, was released on November 15, 2019.
+A "highlights" edition of the soundtrack with a running time of 59 minutes was released on 20 December 2019 by Polydor Records and in the US by Republic Records.
+The song "Beautiful Ghosts" by Taylor Swift, a single from the soundtrack album, was released on 15 November 2019.

-Less than two months before the film was scheduled to be released in theatres, production was still ongoing for the music in the film.
+Less than two months before the film was scheduled to be released in theatres, production was still ongoing for its music.